gfiorav/carto_loves_mac/README.md

 brew install unp
 ```

-Now, let's migrate our db to work with CARTO:
+Now, let's migrate our db to work with CARTO (in addition to postgresql, you must have redis running `redis-server &`):

 ```
 bundle exec rake db:create